 Sometimes, you have to go back to the basics.
 “What is medical coding?” may seem like an obvious question, but it’s one we haven’t covered yet on our blog.
-I think you’re going to really the answer to this question.
 Before we get into that, however, it all starts with the three books.

 The Three Books of Medical Coding

 For the purposes of this blog, we’ll talk about outpatient coding.
 (There may be a future post about inpatient, but we’ll stick with outpatient here.)
 For outpatient coders, we lug around three books: